It’s been about 48 hours and we’re still de-hyping from BattleSnake 2015, so there’s a lot to cover here.

-First off – I want to take another opportunity to give a huuuuge thanks to all of our sponsors.
-The Battlesnake game server was powered by Heroku (a platform we use and love in production) along with all of the team clients – more on this a bit later.
+First off, I want to take another opportunity to give a huuuuge thanks to all of our sponsors.
+The BattleSnake game server was powered by Heroku (a platform we use and love in production), as were all of the team clients – more on this a bit later.
 Dropbox was also hugely important in bringing everything together (especially when we broke their Heroku integration the night before).
-Food and drinks were made possible by our friends in the Victoria tech community: OneNet Marketing and VIATeC.
-And of course, the University of Victoria Department of Computer Science for giving us a place to duke it out.
+Food and drinks were made possible by our friends in the Victoria tech community, OneNet Marketing and VIATeC.
+And of course, big thanks to the University of Victoria Department of Computer Science for giving us a place to duke it out.

 Well I guess it’s semantics mostly, but most hackathons revolve around throwing together an MVP for something that nobody really wants to use anyways, prizes generally go out for interesting ideas that are minimally successful, and a lot of teams end up with something totally broken.
 The idea with Battlesnake is that getting up and running should be super easy, and the game is deconstructing the best strategy and translating it into code that doesn’t break too frequently.